rufinag/AutoEncoders/README.md

 # Autoencoder

-A "hello world" level artificial neural network designed to denoise grayscale images.
+A collection of simple "hello world" level AutoEncoders.